CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/Failback a Linux Protection Group.md

 This will automatically shutdown the production server if it is still ON to avoid a "split-brain" scenario where both the production and recovery servers are ON at the same time
 ![Linux](../../images/SH4.0/LinuxFailover/LF18.png)

 At this step, synchronization of data from the DR SRN to the Production SRN is initiated.
-It may take some time to synzhronize all the changes in the DR side with production side depending upon number of changes in the Recovery Server after Failover.
+It may take some time to synzhronize all the changes in the DR side with production side depending upon number of changes written in the Recovery Server after Failover.
 Wait till the Failback Resync is completed, and click ** Next**
 ![Linux](../../images/SH4.0/LinuxFailover/LF19.png)